trixi-framework/HOHQMesh/Documentation/docs/the-control-input.md

 ![Refinements](https://user-images.githubusercontent.com/3637659/121807868-46ae1680-cc56-11eb-8941-c9ad8d259da2.png)
 <p align = "center"> Fig. 19.
 Two refinement centers and a refinement line</p>

+Mesh sizing is done automatically according to the curvature of boundary curves and the curvature of a bottom topography that can be supplied.
+See the section on [topography](the-model.md#SizingTopography) for more information on the latter.

 Manual scaling of the mesh size can be performed by including any combination of

 * Refinement Centers